OWASP/samm/Website/content/contributing.md

 Once the changes are approved, someone from the team will merge that branch to the master branch.

+#### Not familiar with GitHub?
+GitHub is a company that provides hosting for software development version control using Git.
+If you've neer used Git or GitHub you can always use the regular channels for feedback.

 Read our [blog post](/blog/2020/03/31/samm-is-doing-cicd/) on how SAMM is doing CI/CD.

-If you're not familiar with GitHub you can always use the regular channels for feedback.
+#### What is Hugo?
+Hugo is a static site generator written in Go, a statically typed, compiled programming language.
+It integrates well with GitHub and allows us to automatically build the site every time we make changes.

 <a name="Translations"></a>

 ### Translations

 We've started using Crowdin for localization management.
 We want to have the SAMM model available in as many languages as possible.
 Visit our {{< external-link "https://crowdin.com/project/owasp-samm" "project page">}} on Crowdin to start contributing.